With Veterans Day coming up soon, on Tuesday, November 11, 2025, it may be a good time to make sure you can find or update your military ID.

 - DD Form 214: Known commonly as your DD214, it’s the official Certificate of Release or Discharge from Active Duty.
 It works as proof of service.
 Although it’s not as convenient as an ID card, carrying a copy can be useful if you don’t have a VA or DoD card.

-- Military Uniform: Some businesses allow veterans to wear their military uniforms as proof of service, but check beforehand since this is less common.
+- Military Uniform: Some businesses allow veterans to wear their military uniforms as proof of service; however, it’s best to check beforehand, as this is not a common practice.

-- Old or Expired ID: Now, you shouldn’t need to do this, as renewing your ID cards should be done whenever they expire or change.
-Okay, now that I’ve officially said that, here’s the thing, if you have an old active duty or veteran ID card, and it just hasn’t been updated yet, that should work.
+- Old or Expired ID: You shouldn’t need to do this, as renewing your ID cards should be done whenever they expire or are due for a change.
+Okay, now that I’ve officially stated that, here’s the thing: if you have an old active-duty or veteran ID card that hasn’t been updated yet, that should work.

 Final Points

-I’d imagine most of you reading this always have your ID card on you, but if you don’t carry it with you in your wallet, just make sure to pop it in before you leave for the day.
+I imagine most of you reading this always have your ID card with you, but if you don’t carry it in your wallet, just make sure to put it in before you leave for the day.